nedorazrab0/shansik/tos.md

 Last updated: 2025/09/05 11:00

-Do not use this service if you I do not agree with its terms
+Do not use this service if you do not agree with its terms

 ## 1. Privacy policy